petesisk/manage_chocolatey/README.md

 # Usage

 Using this template as an example, users should set attributes that suit their own requirements.<br/>
+The cookbook also includes yaml files for use in Azure Pipelines or GitHub Actions.<br/>
+These services can be used to test and verify the cookbook as it is customised.

 In the example provided, this cookbook will do the following :
 - Install Chocolatey